bleunguts/bleunguts/portfolio2013.md

 _ **Projects** _ **:**

-- RAMS (Regression Analysis) distributed over 1 billion calculation units running on the in-house grid to test regressions in releases or pricing sensitive changes
+- RAMS (Regression Analysis) distributed over 1 billion calculation units (in-house grid) to verify pricing sensitive changes and discrepancies between release versions
-- Price regression analysis on all SecDb assets (equities, commodities, fixed income, IRP)
+- Price regression analysis tests pricing variations across SecDb assets including equities, commodities, fixed income and IRP.
 - Day-to-day PreProd differences analysis, analysis of test results including pricing model tests, pricing variation results, SecDb Core technology test results.

-As it is infeasible to achieve test coverage for every aspect of system, pioneered an idea to use code inspection as to identify flaws in design and worked with core devs to resolve issues preventing production defect rate.
+As it is infeasible to achieve test coverage for every aspect of system, pioneered an idea to use code inspection to identify design flaws and collaborated with core devs to resolve issues reducing production defect rate dramatically.

 - Conceptualize, implement and refine test algorithms systems, based on inspection of application code, known defects and very limited functional requirements.
 - Heavy design + development of workflow tools, Designing & implementing tools for the QA infrastructure are a day-to-necessity at GS.